Blockchain to disrupt Uber : Entering RideSharing Industry

 Companies like Dacsee, Arcade City, REV and CarTaxi are implementing the blockchain to directly connect riders with the service providers without having the need for a centralized entity.

-Uber using blockchain could have the following benefits:
+Uber Blockchain Platform could have the following benefits

 Blockchain would enable riders to directly connect with drivers through the decentralized platform, reducing the additional costs incurred due to the involvement of too many intermediaries.